Stan Bitters: Environmental ceramics

 Throughout his career, Bitters has steadfastly expressed the important role of sculpture in urban environment.
 He believes in integration of art and architecture – a notion foreign to contemporary urban development.
 (The union of these two fields was never in question in the early days of Greece and Rome and through the Middle Ages.)

 This disjunction is attributed to a lack of trust.
 In the book Walls: Enrichment and Ornamenation, which features Bitters’ ceramic wall murals, David Van Dommelen says that “the architect had a tendency to be afraid of the artist and the craftsman.
 The architect wanted to remain an entity to himself; he feared a lack of understanding on the part of the craftsman and artist; and he suspected that they would not wish to remain anonymous as they had in past years” (Van Dommelen 1965, p.
 41).

 Urban developers often overlook the enriching possibilities of public art.
 For Bitters architecture should consider the human impact because the environment created by a building affects the people who see and use it.
 Public sculpture is a way to humanize an urban environment.
 “You just have to think about people, not just buildings,” he believes.

 Recent resurgence

 Stan Bitters thumb pot, 29 X 17 inches.

-While Bitters’ work has always been commissioned by architects and designers, his work has recently found favor in the vibrant art and design community of Los Angeles, where mid-century modern has once again, as it did throughout the 1950s and 1960s, gained popularity and currency.
+While Bitters’ work has always been commissioned by architects and designers, his work has recently found favor in the art and design community of Los Angeles, where mid-century modern has once again, as it did throughout the 1950s and 1960s, gained popularity and currency.